Dream-Pixels-Forge/NFLOW-AI/README.md

 This will run the dependency verification tool to ensure everything is properly set up.

+**Note**: When using Ollama as your AI provider, the application will automatically verify Ollama connectivity and required models during startup.
+If issues are detected, the app will display clear error messages with actionable steps to resolve them.

 ### 4. Configure Vite
 Ensure `vite.config.ts` exists in the root:
 ```ts